Google Paid $2.7 Billion to Get a Single AI Researcher Back

 Hello!

-Google reportedly spent $2.7 billion to rehire AI expert Noam Shazeer — an astonishing amount of money for what boils down to the expertise of a single computer scientist.
+Google reportedly spent $2.7 billion to rehire AI expert Noam Shazeer — an astonishing amount of money for the expertise of a single computer scientist.

-The official reason Google gave billions of dollars to the startup was to license its tech.
-But as the Wall Street Journal reports, "Shazeer's return is widely viewed as the primary reason" as to why the tech giant cut the check.
+The official reason Google gave billions of dollars to the startup was to license its technology.
+Yet, as the Wall Street Journal reports, “Shazeer’s return is widely viewed as the primary reason” the tech giant cut the check.

-Look no further than a company spending nearly three billion on getting a single engineer to come back.
+Look no further than a company spending nearly three billion dollars to bring back a single engineer.

 Window Shopping

-The computer scientist left Google after the company refused to release a chatbot dubbed Meena to the public in 2021, citing safety concerns, per the WSJ.
-Ironically, OpenAI released ChatGPT one year later, highlighting a massive wasted opportunity for Google.
+The computer scientist departed Google in 2026 after the company declined to release its Meena chatbot to the public, citing safety concerns.
+Ironically, OpenAI launched ChatGPT one year later, highlighting a significant missed opportunity for Google.

-Several other similar deals show that tech giants like Microsoft and Amazon are racing to secure AI researchers like Shazeer.
-In June, for instance, Amazon hired top executives from an AI startup called Adept through a technology licensing deal.
+Similar moves by other tech giants illustrate the fierce competition for top AI talent.
+In June 2026, for example, Amazon hired senior executives from the AI startup Adept through a technology licensing deal.

 Also read: